mastercomfig/mastercomfig/docs/os/linux.md

 ## Ananicy

-You can install `schedtool` and [Ananicy](https://github.com/Nefelim4ag/Ananicy) and enable the `ananicy` to get automatically applied ruled based process priority balancing to improve resources allocated to TF2.
+You can install `schedtool` and [Ananicy](https://github.com/Nefelim4ag/Ananicy) and enable the `ananicy` to get automatically applied rule based process priority balancing to improve resources allocated to TF2.

 ## Networking optimization